 Most researchers estimate that Joseph was sealed to about three dozen women at the time of his death.
 An unexpectedly large number of women accepted a puzzling practice during a complex time in church history.

-Having gone through years of research in order to better understand this practice, we suggest an open approach, suspension of judgment, and a resolute perspective about what are the most essential elements of the gospel and our religious life.
+Having gone through years of research in order to better understand this practice, we suggest transparency in documentation, suspension of judgment, and a resolute perspective about what are the most essential elements of the gospel and our religious life.

 Joseph Smith declared: “The fundamental principles of our religion are the testimony of the Apostles and Prophets, concerning Jesus Christ, that He died, was buried, and rose again the third day, and ascended into heaven; and all other things which pertain to our religion are only appendages to it.
 But in connection with these, we believe in the gift of the Holy Ghost, the power of faith, the enjoyment of the spiritual gifts according to the will of God, the restoration of the house of Israel, and the final triumph of truth.”10